 Motor Neurone Disease

-Motor neuron disease (MND) is a term given to a group of related brain disorders that result from the steady loss of nerve cells (motor neurons) that control muscle movement and function.
+Motor Neurone Disease (MND) is a term given to a group of related brain disorders that result from the steady loss of nerve cells (motor neurons) that control muscle movement and function.
 Motor neuron failure can lead to muscle weakness and wasting.

 Unfortunately, MND often does not become evident until many nerve cells have died, which means most patients undergo rapid deterioration shortly after diagnosis.
 Premature death often occurs due to the loss of nerve cells that control breathing.